 Skip to main content

-top five things you should know about peristomal skin health
+top 5 things to know about peristomal skin health - ostomy skin

 For those living with an ostomy, peristomal skin problems like irritation and infections are frequent complaints.
 After all, skin problems can often impair proper adherence to your ostomy pouching system, creating ostomy leakage issues and more problems.
 That’s why there are some important things you should know about peristomal skin health.